Top questions when applying for a director ID

 Who needs to apply for a director ID?

-You need a director ID if you are a director of a:
+You need a director ID if you're a director of a:

 - corporate trustee, for example of a self-managed super fund (SMSF)